Xilam Animation: 2021 Full Year Revenues

 This historical rise is the result of the Xilam's editorial efforts over the last few years, which has led to a sharp rise in orders.
 It is also due to an increase in value since the orders from platforms come with significantly higher budgets.

-Over the 2021 financial year, the main deliveries of proprietary programmes were Lupin's Tales, a pre-school series coproduced by France Télévisions, Youku (China) and RAI (Italy), as well as the two new brands of the Oggy and the Cockroaches franchise: Oggy Oggy , for which production finished at the end of 2021, and Oggy and the Cokroaches Next Gen .
-Both series have been purchased by Netflix for worldwide distribution under the Netflix Original label (Oggy Oggy from July 2021 and Oggy and the Cockroaches Next Gen from Summer 2022).
+Over the 2021 financial year, the main deliveries of proprietary programmes were Lupin's Tales, a pre-school series coproduced by France Télévisions, Youku (China) and RAI (Italy), as well as the two new brands of the Oggy and the Cockroaches franchise: Oggy Oggy, for which production finished at the end of 2021, and Oggy and the Cockroaches Next Gen. Both series have been purchased by Netflix for worldwide distribution under the Netflix Original label (Oggy Oggy from July 2021 and Oggy and the Cockroaches Next Gen from Summer 2022).

 Xilam also delivered all the episodes of Tangranimo to France Télévisions, Athléticus 3 to ARTE and Chicky 2 and 3 to France Télévisions (these last two series are short formats), as well as more than half of the episodes of the Pfffirates series to TF1.